Reading sequence

 Parenting

 Parenting is the most consequential thing most people will do, and the thing they will prepare for least.
-There is no other domain — career, finance, physical health — where the stakes are as high …
+Few domains, including career, finance, or physical health, carry stakes this high with intentionality this low.

 Read chapter →